 You are required to notify Staff immediately (call 213-740-0008 or email email@example.com) if you will be late or absent.
 Failure to communicate to Staff tardiness or absence will result in verbal or written warnings, with repeated occurrences resulting in termination.

-Student Library Assistants are given access to the Google Calendars used to schedule both the Library and Learning Center in addition to a Student Library Assistant roster with everyone's contact phone number and email address.
+Student Library Assistants are given access to the Google Calendars used to schedule the Library in addition to a Student Library Assistant roster with everyone's contact phone number and email address.
 Notify the Library Supervisor should you not have access or trouble understanding this shared calendar system.

 Please also use the Student Library Assistant roster to reach out to fellow student workers regarding covering each other's shifts.
 If you know you are unable to make it to a scheduled shift, email the other student workers to see if someone can pick it up or switch with you.
-Always email firstname.lastname@example.org any changes that are made to schedules.
+Always cc' firstname.lastname@example.org in your emails regarding any changes that are made to schedules.

 Pay periods are biweekly and setting up direct deposit (via Workday) is highly encouraged.
 Student Library Assistants should all be using the clock in/out feature on Workday to accurately reflect the times they worked.
 Any manual entry needs a reason provided in the "comments" field.
 Students are required to review their time sheets before submitting for approval.

 Paid sick time is also available.
 Please notify the Library Supervisor if you'd like to use sick time to cover an absence due to health-related reasons.